Julius-Lab-RPI/Julius-Lab-RPI.github.io/README.md

 ### Single Pages
 To add or remove site pages, edit the _pages/ folder.
 Pages can be either markdown or html, and adding them to the folder makes them available for linking within the site.

-All the pages currently used are in the _pages/ folder
+All the pages currently used are in the _pages/ folder and named:
 1. about.md (home page)
 2. research.html
-3. publications.html
+3. people.md
 4. teaching.html
-5. people.md
+5. publications.html

+To edit any, use the appropriate syntax, and

 Folders for supporting files:
 1. images/ - Image assets